This course consists of three modules. The modules are taken from Forensic Dentistry: Working from Failure, Moving Forward with Solutions.

 Dr. John Dovgan, DDS, is a State Board consultant and expert witness.
 He’s a veteran Standard of Care Investigator (S.C.I.), whose resume includes more than 1300 dental board cases, 130 lawsuits, and multiple states and federal class action lawsuits.
 He created the first checklist the Arizona State Board of Dental Examiners adopted for consultant use in blanket allegation cases.

 In this course, Dr. Dovgan will outline a framework for successfully providing oral conscious sedation services in your practice.
 When you firmly understand the science of anesthetics and avoid common administration mistakes, the chances of a malpractice claim proceeding against you is greatly diminished.
+This online course qualifies for 1 hour of CE credit that is automatically issued with a digital certificate once you have completed the program.

 Local Anesthetic Maximums and Half Lives